renanwolf/UniRate/README.md

 ## Render Interval

-Is the number of `Update` that will take before the game executes a render.
+Is the number of `Update` that takes before the game executes a render.
 A value of 1 means the game will render on every update, a value of 2 on every other update, and so on.

 It **only works on Unity 2019.3 or newer**, since its use the new Unity `OnDemandRendering` API.
 For any previous version the render interval will always be 1, ignoring the requests.